oum619/TenTenRobot/README.md

 ```

 ## Error handling:
-An error is outputted to the user if any of the simulator instructions cannot be executed.
+The program stops and an error is outputted to the user if any of the instructions cannot be executed.